 What if my child gets a scholarship?

-Truth: 529 plans are made to work with scholarships so your 529 college saving account is still an important component of your college-saving strategy.
+Truth: 529 plans are made to work with scholarships so your 529 college saving account is still an important component of your higher education strategy.
 Very few scholarships cover 100% of the costs; for instance, a scholarship may only cover the cost of tuition.
 A 529 plan is perfect to pay for any qualified expenses that the scholarship doesn’t cover.

 Also, you can withdrawal the exact amount of the scholarship from your 529 account.
-This would be treated as a non-qualified withdrawal, but only the earnings portion the withdrawal will be subject to federal and state taxes.
+This would be treated as a non-qualified withdrawal, but only the earnings portion of the withdrawal will be subject to federal and state taxes.
 A scholarship withdrawal is exempt from the 10% federal tax penalty.

 Will my savings in a 529 affect financial aid?